WebAuthn: API

 To check if a browser supports WebAuthn, scripts should check if the window.PublicKeyCredential interface is defined.
 In addition to PublicKeyCredential, the standard also defines the AuthenticatorResponse, AuthenticatorAttestationResponse, and AuthenticatorAssertionResponse interfaces in addition to a variety of dictionaries and other datatypes.

 The API does not allow direct access to or manipulation of private keys, beyond requesting their initial creation.

 Reception

 In August 2018, Paragon Initiative Enterprises conducted a security audit of the WebAuthn standard.
 While they could not find any specific exploits, they revealed some serious weaknesses in the way the underlying cryptography is used and mandated by the standard.

-The main points of criticism revolve around two potential issues that were problematic in other cryptographic systems in the past and therefore should be avoided in order to not fall victim to the same class of attacks:
+Main points of criticism revolve around two potential issues that were problematic in other cryptographic systems in the past, and therefore should be avoided in order to not fall victim to the same class of attacks: